Difficulty Level

 - Now press the material into place on the T-slot bed using the L-bracket as a backstop, and center it on the bed.

-Step 5: Manually locate your stock.
+Step 5: Locate your stock.

 Follow these steps: